Even small security gaps in manufacturing site security may lead to massive losses.

 AI-powered video analytics are being used to automatically analyze video feeds from remote cameras, enabling manufacturers to gain insights and actionable data in real time.
 This can help identify anomalies, predict maintenance needs, and optimize processes.

-IoT devices are being utilized to connect various sensors and devices across the manufacturing environment, allowing for remote monitoring of equipment, processes, and environmental conditions.
+Manufacturers use IoT devices to connect various sensors and devices across the environment, enabling remote monitoring of equipment, processes, and environmental conditions.

 Cloud computing enables manufacturers to store, manage, and analyze video data in the cloud, offering scalability, cost-efficiency, and remote access to video feeds and insights from anywhere, anytime.
 This allows for greater flexibility and scalability in remote video monitoring solutions for manufacturing facilities.